AdobeDocs/experience-manager-learn.en/help/assets-essentials/overview.md

 Experience Manager Assets Essentials provides a streamlined user interface for lightweight asset management and collaboration.

-Check out these videos on how to use Assets Essentials to manage your assets, and how it can be integrated with Adobe Journey Orchestrator!
+Check out these videos on how to use Assets Essentials to manage your assets, and how it can be integrated with Adobe Workfront and Adobe Journey Orchestrator!

 ## Learn more about Assets Essentials